-Clock hours award: 40 Lecture hours Prerequisites: Orientation
+Clock hours award: 10 Lecture hours, 4 Lab hours

+Prerequisites: Orientation

 Job Responsibilities

 This program will provide participants with complete instruction and knowledge of on-the-job responsibilities and tasks to perform on a regular workday guided by program policies and procedures.
 The program will work with the Somerton Main Street Cafe Employee Policies & Procedures and will discuss topics such as: Punctuality, Opening & Closing Shop, Taking Orders, Cash Register Opening/Closing, Money Handling, Food Preparation and Service, Ordering, Receiving, Inventory & Storing, Cleaning up and Food Handler's Card.